Aaron-Bopp/TIM/30_Topics/32_Terms/social behavior.md

 #### <s class="topic-title">[[social behavior]]</s>

-Interaction between of organisms that forms a [[inter-personal relationships]] For [[social behavior]] specifically in humans see [[human behavior]].
+Interaction between of organisms that forms a [[interpersonal relationships]] For [[social behavior]] specifically in humans see [[human behavior]].
 Behavior is in the moment, relationship is over time.